 With every passing era, Italian immigrants and their children achieved success despite Yankee unwillingness to accept them.
 By the first decade of the twentieth century, Italian-owned businesses lined the streets of Connecticut’s cities.
 Hartford had Front Street, Middletown Main Street, New Britain Washington Street, New Haven Wooster Square, and Waterbury Grand Avenue where carts of watermelon, fresh fish, olives, and meats were sold daily.

 Connecticut’s Italians also proved themselves in the next decade when World War One raged through Europe.
-Despite the fear that Italians would support the “old country,” thousands signed up for duty and expressed their loyalty to America.
+Thousands signed up for duty and expressed their loyalty to America.
 In 1917, the Daughters of the American Revolution sponsored a series of lectures in Connecticut voicing apprehension that the foreign-born had not “Americanized” quickly enough, but the presence of large numbers of naturalized Italian immigrants and Italian-Americans in the armed forces undermined the nativist organization’s claims.
 New Haven’s leading Italian newspaper exhorted its readers throughout the state “to remain loyal to the fatherland, but to do one’s duty in America too.”
 Many heeded the newspaper’s call as the 21 Italian names out of 194 on a bronze wall in Waterbury’s city hall foyer demonstrate.
 New Haven and Stamford Italians also participated significantly in the Great War.
 New Britain Italians even formed the Nicola Bernardino Post, named after the war’s first Italian American casualty.

 The 1924 anti-immigrant quota laws ended the steady flow of Italian and other immigrants entering the state.
 By then, the second-generation embraced the consumer-driven prosperity the First World War had unleashed.
 More of the state’s Italians became educated in public schools, purchased real estate, entered the middle class, and demonstrated to residents of the “land of steady habits” that Italians could be good Americans while preserving their ethnic identity.